VoliJS/NestedReact/docs/BackboneViews.md

 	- You can customize UI update events supplying `listenToState` property.
 For example, `listenToState : 'change:attr sync'`.
 	- You can disable UI updates on state change, supplying `listenToState : false` option.

-## Passing Backbone objects as React components props
+## Passing Models and Collections as React components props

 In backbone, you might listen to models and collection changes which comes from the View `options`.